lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 > Warning: It is easy (and very annoying) to confuse the equality-testing operator (`==`) with the assignment operator (`=`), leading to nasty, hard-to-find bugs.
 Don't do this.

 > Warning: Comparing floating point numbers for equality can be tricky.
-Sometimes two floating point numbers will appear the same but be rounded up or down at some meaningfuly bit, and thus will not be exactly equal.
+Sometimes two floating point numbers will appear the same but be rounded up or down at some meaningful bit, and thus will not be exactly equal.
 This is especially true when comparing a number in memory (assigned to a variable) to a number that is formed from reading a value from a player, or pulled from a property.
-Be wary of this, if you ever encounter it, as it can be
+Be wary of this, if you ever encounter it, as it can be tedious to debug.
-    tediuous to debug.

 Integers, floats, object numbers, strings, and error values can also be compared for ordering purposes using the following operators: